 Coming from a software engineering background and with some WPF on my resume, I’ve long preferred the MVVM pattern to Unity’s more laissez-faire component approach.
 Don’t get me wrong, components are great.
-The trouble comes when trying to organize one’s code with some semblance of separation of concerns, since Unity mixes business and presentation at nearly every level.
+The trouble comes when trying to organize code while trying to maintain a separation of concerns, since Unity mixes business and presentation at nearly every level.

-There have surely been countless pixels spilled on this paradox.
-My impression is that for many, the choice seems to boil down to capitulating to bad practice, or completely beating Unity into submission: some combination of physics proxy, startup sequencer, singleton, “MyMonobehaviour” with “MyUpdate” called by “MyUpdateManager,” tool-prescribed workflow e.g. define a model and generate codebehind, etc.
+My impression is that for many, the choice seems to boil down to either capitulating to bad practice, or completely beating Unity into submission: some combination of physics proxy, startup sequencer, singleton, “MyMonobehaviour” with “MyUpdate” called by “MyUpdateManager,” tool-prescribed workflow e.g. define a model and generate codebehind, etc.

 I used the MVVM pattern as a guide, splitting the code into model (pure C# classes with atomic operations and no presentation knowledge), view model (Unity scripts that translate Unity I/O into model operations and vice versa), and view (sometimes simply represented by Unity Transform or Renderer components, sometimes a UI-interfacing specialist component).